7 Days a Week: 09:00 - 19:30

 Mustafa Kemal University graduate (2018).
 After clinical experience in Mersin and a short period in municipal shelter practice, he takes an active role in surgery, emergency care, dental health, and diagnostics.

-Air conditioners, which cool our homes during the extremely hot and humid summer days of Mersin and Mezitli, can harbor some hidden threats to the health of our furry friends.
+Air conditioners, which cool our homes during the extremely hot and humid summer days of Mersin and Mezitli, can harbor some hidden threats to the health of pets.

 Just as entering an air-conditioned room after the suffocating heat outside feels refreshing to us, cats and dogs quickly embrace these cool areas.
 However, their body temperature regulation mechanisms work very differently from ours.
 Sleeping directly under the AC breeze, exposure to sudden temperature changes, and the dehydrating effect of air conditioning on the air pave the way for various respiratory and musculoskeletal disorders in our pets.